As-Sahab: Production

 The organization uses modern technology to produce its videos.
 The release of the "5 Years After Tribute [Manhattan Raid]" video demonstrated a new standard comparing favorably with the production quality obtained by major television networks.
 Video and audio are (depending on the source material, some of which is dated) usually crisp, and subtitles are by and large free of grammatical and spelling errors and sometimes even explain Islam-specific concepts.

 In 2005 a CBC program was released, called, Media Jihad - As-Sahab Foundation, which traces the origins of As-Sahab.

 Method of delivery

 Previously, Al-Qaeda was known to deliver its videos and audio via a dead drop method using couriers carrying disks or drives.
 However, the method of delivery was changed in January 2006 after an airstrike on an Al-Qaeda meeting near Damadola, Pakistan.
-As-Sahab now releases its media on the web.
+As-Sahab has since released its media on the web.